The McNeills of Woodley Park House

 whom five were alive in 1911.
 He was a publican and shop keeper of Patrick Street, Fermoy, Co Cork.

-The family moved to the Acres, in Fermoy.
+The family moved to The Acres, in Fermoy.
 James died 23 Sep 1922 and was buried at Mocollop.

 1 Mary Ahern born 15 Mar 1875 at Patrick Street died 22 Dec 1877.